rzhang-svg/Gallery/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+To run this App install ruby on rails and run rails server locally in your command line.

 Things you may want to cover:

-* Ruby version
+* Ruby version:3.5.2

-* System dependencies
+* System dependencies: requires imagemagick and rmagick

-* Configuration

-* Database creation
+* Database creation: created through rake:db

-* Database initialization
+* Database initialization: rake db:Migrate

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...